henryhoenig/race_louisville_traffic_stops/README.md

 &nbsp;
 &nbsp;
 &nbsp;
-### The relative probabilities of Black and white citizens being searched
+### The probabilities of Black and white citizens being searched
 * In 10,000 Monte Carlo simulations, the probability that Blacks face a higher probability of being searched than whites: 1.0 &nbsp;
-* Using Bayesian A/B testing, plotting the distributions of searches of Blacks and whites:  worlds apart
+* Worlds apart: plotting the distributions of the rates of searches of Blacks and whites

 &nbsp;